Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Tip #11: Don’t apply for multiple cards at once or within a short period.

 You may be tempted to apply for a second card just in case your first one doesn’t get approved, but don’t.
-Each credit enquiry that a lender makes about your credit history leaves a new mark on your credit file for five years.
+Each credit inquiry that a lender makes about your credit history leaves a new mark on your credit file for five years.
 If you apply for many cards at once or during the same period, it would appear to every subsequent lender that you have a lot of debt, even if that isn’t true.
 This could leave you in a vicious cycle of applying for credit cards and not having them approved.

 In fact, some banks will automatically reject your application if you’ve recently applied for a credit card.
 For example, Citi states in its terms and conditions that your application may not be approved if you’ve applied for and been accepted for another Citi offer in the prior nine months.
-Be aware that this may be the case for other lenders too.
+Others, like Chase, monitor all card accounts you’ve opened and adjust their approval accordingly.

 Tip #12: Don’t apply for balance transfers between cards funded by the same bank.

 Note that you can only transfer the balance of a card that isn’t funded by the same bank as your new card.
 This can be tricky because it’s not always clear which bank funds what credit card.
 To ensure you know which banks you can transfer between, see our detailed guide.

 Applying for a credit card is a relatively simple process and can take as little as 15 minutes – and approval can prove even faster.
 However, if you don’t do your research beforehand, ensure you meet the eligibility requirements and prepare the necessary documents, you’ll reduce your chances of approval.
-As long as you follow the above tips, you should have no trouble applying for your next credit card.
+To start your research, compare credit cards to find one that best suits your financial and personal needs.